-Chronological age or age due to the passage of time is a poor predictor of health and survival or fatality.
+Chronological age or age due to the passage of time is a poor predictor of health and survival or life expectancy.
 Some individuals can still run until they are 70 years old, while others in their 50s can barely stand.

 Biological age is the age resulting from damage to numerous cells and tissues in ones’ body.
 Biological age, also known as physiological or functional age, differs from chronological age in that it considers various elements other than the day of birth.
 Biological age depends on a variety of biological and physiological development parameters.
 These include chronological age, genetics, lifestyle, nutrition, diseases, and other conditions.